TREASURIES-U.S. bond prices mostly flat ahead of supply

 Prices on benchmark 10-year U.S. Treasuries were

 last up 3/32 to yield 2.78 percent.
-That yield was down just
+That level was down just

 slightly from last Friday, when the 10-year yield traded at 2.79